JHU-PL-Lab/www-fpse/assignments/project.md

 ### Submissions

-* There will be FOUR submission points in Gradescope, one ungraded one for initial group and idea, one for the design, one for a code checkpoint and one for the final code.
-For each group only one person needs to submit to Gradescope.
+* There will be FOUR submission points in Gradescope, one ungraded, one for initial group and idea, one for the design, one for a code checkpoint, and one for the final code.
+For each group only one person should submit to Gradescope, as a group submission.

 #### Initial Group and Idea(s)